Europe’s Increasing Demand for Lithium-ion Batteries and Fuel Cells: Implications and Risks

 2023-09-17 20:31:59

-The paper, which the Archyde.com news agency quoted, is intended to form the basis for discussions about Europe’s economic security at the EU summit in Granada, Spain, at the beginning of October.
+The paper, which the Archyde.com news agency quoted, is intended to form the basis for discussions regarding Europe’s economic security at the EU summit in Granada, Spain, at the beginning of October.
 The paper says Europe will need energy storage to meet its goal of zero greenhouse gases by 2050 due to intermittent wind and solar power.

 This will increase EU demand for lithium-ion batteries, fuel cells and electrolysers needed in hydrogen technology by ten to 30 times in the coming years.
-“Without the implementation of effective measures, by 2030 the European energy ecosystem could end up in a dependency on China that is different but similar in severity to that of Russia before its invasion of Ukraine,” it said.
+“Without the implementation of effective measures, by 2030 the European energy ecosystem might end up in a dependency on China that is different but similar in severity to that of Russia before its invasion of Ukraine,” it said.

 The EU has a strong position in the production of electrolyzers, but is heavily dependent on China for fuel cells and lithium-ion batteries, which are needed for electric cars.